Circulatory Disorders (in the legs)

 Regular movement can help the body to widen small vessels or to originate new ones.
 So-called collateral circulations develop whereby the exchange of blood, nutrient and oxygen within the legs can improve.
 With the MOTOmed ankle joint control (accessory) users can bend and stretch their feet.
 This activates the calf muscle pump and blood circulation disorders in the legs can be reduced.
 Ideally, continuous movement with the MOTOmed movement therapy device counteracts a diabetic foot syndrome.

-MOTOmed Movement Therapy was developed for people with limited mobility and supports physiotherapy, ergo therapy and sports therapy.
-Users can train sitting in a wheelchair or from a chair.
-In supine position, patients use the MOTOmed from the nursing bed or from the therapy bed.
+MOTOmed Movement Therapy was developed for people with movement restrictions and complements physical, ergo and sports therapy measures.
+Users can train while seated in a wheelchair or from a chair.
+Patients in supine position use MOTOmed from a nursing bed or therapy couch.

 The effortless motor driven movement is ideal for the regulation of muscle tone, loosening stiff muscles and for early mobilization after long rests.
 Passive training stimulates blood circulation, digestion and joint flexibility.